 MICHELLE: I’ll be reading it, for the sake of completeness if nothing else.

-MELINDA: I’m rather looking forward to it.
+MJ: I’m rather looking forward to it.

 ANNA: I dropped it after the third volume because I just found the plot squicky.